 Over the Plan period, Rawdon will continue to be a distinctive semi-rural, semi-suburban village, whilst evolving in a way that respects and reflects the views of the community.
 It will retain its distinctive character of a village, largely physically separate from nearby communities.
+Its interesting heritage will continue to be enjoyed and valued, and development proposals will be sensitively designed to respect local character.
 It will continue to consist of a wide mixture of residential properties alongside large open areas of mixed farming and woodlands which also contain more isolated small pockets of residential property.
 There will be a range of community facilities, businesses and farms that will prosper within an attractive environment.
 Current and future generations will enjoy a strong sense of community, a high quality of life, and a flourishing natural environment.